Pierce County profile

 • Overall, employment growth continues but is slowing.

-• Over the month, employment increased in seven major industry sectors, decreased in four and was unchanged in one.
-The largest increase was in education and health services.
-The deepest loss occurred in mining, logging and construction.
+• Over the month, employment increased in six major industry sectors, decreased in five and was unchanged in one.
+The largest increase was in leisure and hospitality.
+The deepest loss occurred in transportation, warehousing and utilities.

-• Over the course of the year, employment in eight major industries expanded, two contracted and two were unchanged.
+• Over the course of the year, employment in six major industries expanded and six contracted.

-• Of the industry sectors, employment in education and health services increased the most while mining, logging and construction experienced the deepest one-year losses.
+• Of the industry sectors, employment in wholesale trade increased the most while mining, logging and construction experienced the deepest one-year losses.

 Nonfarm employment estimates, not seasonally adjusted, Pierce County